-Dr. Guha is interested in supervising Ph.D. students who wish to research on histories of archaeologies and museums, heritage and issues of ethics, historiographies of pre-colonial India and Bronze-Age civilizations, archaeology and the nation, and the Arts of Early India.
+Dr. Guha is interested in supervising Ph.D. students who wish to research on histories of archaeologies, museums, heritagization, issues of ethics, historiographies of Bronze-Age civilizations, archaeologies of the nation, and the arts of Early India.

 Histories of Archaeology, The archaeology of South Asia and Early India, Art and Architecture of Pre-colonial India, Historiography, Visual Histories, Materiality, Museum Studies, Cultural Heritage and Ethics, Archaeology and Nationalism

 Conference: ‘Design, Culture and History: The Idea of Objects in Modern and Contemporary India’, The K.R.
 Cama Research Institute, Mumbai (5-6 January 2019)

 Lecture for the Plenary Session: ‘Antiquities and Design Towards a Nation: Object Lessons for Archaeology’ (5 January 2019)

 Conference: ‘The Idea of Culture: An International Conference on Teaching History’, Seagull Peaceworks, Kolkata (3-5 August 2018)

 Lecture: ‘Curating Cultures: Collections, Practices and their Histories’ (3 August 2018)